Taack/coronavirus/README.md

 ## Italy

-* The number of simulated death should be 13681 +/- 1681
+* The number of simulated death should be 13681 (Std Err.
+1681)
 * The peak of death per day date 2020 / 03 / 25.2
 * weighted death mean = 10160
 * weighted date mean = 31 (2020 / 03 / 23)

 ## Spain
-* The number of simulated death should be 7923 +/- 4757
+* The number of simulated death should be 7923 (Std Err.
+4757)
 * The peak of death per day date 2020 / 03 / 29.5

 # Simulation Results (as of 2020 / 03 / 21)